Un vieillard et son esclave

-Caption, Un Vieillard et son esclave (An Elder and His Slave).
-After remarking on a foreigner's difficulty in ascertaining status and rank differences among the Bush Negroes, since they are not differentiated by their clothing, Benoit describes a scene in which one of these people arrived at Paramaribo by canoe with two other villagers.
-All wore only loincloths, and none was distinguished from the other by clothing, except the eldest wore iron and coral arm and leg ornaments and an unsheathed cutlass around his waist.
-After disembarking, however, the elder proceeded to don a robe and carry an elaborate staff; his own slave put on a top hat and followed the elder into town (p.
-62).
-Benoit (1782-1854), a Belgian artist, visited Suriname around 1831 and apparently stayed for several months.
-The 100 lithographs in his book (hand colored in the John Carter Brown copy), accompanied by textual descriptions of varying detail, are derived from drawings he made during his visit, which included time in Paramaribo, the capital, as well as trips into the interior visiting Maroons and Amerindians.
-Forty of his lithographs, with our translations from the French text, are shown on this website.
+"An Elder and his Slave" (caption translation).
+This engraving shows two men walking along a path.
+After remarking on a foreigner's difficulty in ascertaining status and rank differences among the Bush Negroes (since they are not differentiated by their clothing), Benoit described a scene in which one of these people arrived at Paramaribo by canoe with two other villagers.
+He wrote that they "all wore only loincloths, and none was distinguished from the other by clothing, except the eldest wore iron and coral arm and leg ornaments and an unsheathed cutlass around his waist.
+After disembarking, however, the elder proceeded to don a robe and carry an elaborate staff; his own slave put on a top hat and followed the elder into town."
+Pierre Jacques Benoit (1782-1854) was a Belgian artist, who visited the Dutch colony of Suriname on his own initiative for several months in 1831.
+He stayed in Paramaribo, but visited plantations, maroon communities and indigenous villages inland.

 Benoit, Pierre Jacques

 Image is in the public domain.
 Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International.